AlexCC93/ROS2course/docs/source/Configuring environment.rst

    ros2 pkg create --build-type ament_cmake --license Apache-2.0 <package_name>

-To see an example of this, open a `brand a new terminal`_ in a Docker container, and  make sure no other ROS command is currently running.
+To see an example of this, open a `brand new terminal`_ in a Docker container, and  make sure no other ROS command is currently running.
 Navigate to ``ros2_ws/src`` and execute:

 .. code-block:: console